benchmarkstudios/barebones/README.md

 # barebones

 A lightweight and skeletal WordPress boilerplate theme for HTML5 and beyond.
-There's lots of these out there but most themes include lots of bloat and files which you might not necessarily need, so I thought I'd create my own which is great as a starting point with powerful features to encourage rapid development for most projects.
+There's lots of these out there but most themes include lots of bloat and files which you might not necessarily need, so we thought we would create my own which is great as a starting point with powerful features to encourage rapid development for most projects.

 ## Features